-Are you making the most of this summer?
-My kiddos' favorite warm weather activity is going to the beach.
+Are you heading toward a beach this weekend?
+My kiddos' favorite warm weather activity is going to the ocean or a lake.
 Fresh water, salt water, they don't care.
 As long as they can get wet and play in sand, all is right in their world.
 They get along at the beach, and they get tired at the beach (early bed time, yeah!), so all is right in my world there too.
 This is why we go to the beach several times a week in the summer and have for years.
 I can look back at times (oh, and there were many) when a beach outing was a complete disaster.
 Times when I had forgotten things, brought useless things, stressed out about all the other things I should be doing at home or for work.
 Now I think I have the packing, hauling, and beaching mastered as much as I'm going to.
 Here are my tips.

 How to Survive a beach outing with kids